DJMare/express_Sequelize_RunningQueries_QueryBasedOnOperators/README.md

 (23) In the views folder, create a specificActor.hbs file and add code to show the names of the actors.:

-(24) In the routes/index.js file, require the models.:
+(24) In the routes/index.js file, require models, Sequelize and Sequelize Operators.:

-(25) Add a get() route for /specificActor and /actor/:id to the routes/index.js file.:
+(25) Add a get() route for /specificActor, /actor/:id and /actors to the routes/index.js file.:

+(26) Update the /actors route with queries using the operators.:

 COMMAND PROMPT